Skip to content

 Summary

-You can control how Windows Start and Search use your app launch data by adjusting a simple setting.
+You can easily control how Windows Start and Search use your app data by changing a simple setting.
+Adjusting these features can save you time and make using Windows more enjoyable.

 Remember, these features are meant to make your computer use easier.
 Try out the settings and see what works best for you.
 You can always change them later if your needs change.
 A Start menu and search bar that are set up well can save you time and make using Windows more enjoyable.
 So, go into your settings and make Windows work better for you!